Errors

 pki.errors.defineClass(name, opts?) -> constructor

-Factory that produces a PkiError subclass with the standard shape — eliminating the per-domain boilerplate.
+Factory that produces a PkiError subclass with the standard shape -- eliminating the per-domain boilerplate.
 The returned constructor takes (code, message), stamps name, sets an is<Name> flag, and exposes a .factory static for the common var _err = XxxError.factory shape.
+The code must be a domain/reason string (the base-class contract); without withCause, a third constructor argument throws a TypeError instead of silently discarding a cause the caller meant to thread.

 Options

-withCause: boolean, // default: false — constructor becomes (code, message, cause)
+withCause: boolean, // default false; constructor becomes (code, message, cause)

 Example